atomotic/archiviiify/README.md

 <img src="https://docuver.se/assets/archiviiify.png" width=50% height=50%>

-**Archiviiify** is a minimalistic command-line interface tool that allows you to download digitized books from the Internet Archive in JPEG2000 format and view them with IIIF on your local computer, even when offline.
-Although it is not intended to be a public IIIF service for Internet Archive, it is highly useful for personal research and study, as well as for training or developing IIIF applications.
+**Archiviiify** is a streamlined command-line interface tool designed to empower you to effortlessly acquire digitized books from the Internet Archive in the JPEG2000 format and access them via IIIF on your local machine, even when disconnected from the internet.
+While not intended to serve as a public IIIF service for the Internet Archive, it proves exceptionally beneficial for personal research, academic pursuits, and as a resource for honing your IIIF application development skills.

-While an initial version was released several years ago (documented [here](https://literarymachin.es/archiviiify/) and available in [v1](https://github.com/atomotic/archiviiify/tree/v1) branch), it was created using a combination of scripts and various components.
-This updated version is highly simplified, consisting of a single CLI and a ready-to-use Docker image.
-Please note that the full-text search service is not currently available, but will be included in future updates.
+In its earlier iteration, Archiviiify was a more complex amalgamation of scripts and components, as documented [here](https://literarymachin.es/archiviiify/), with the code residing in the [v1](https://github.com/atomotic/archiviiify/tree/v1) branch.
+The updated version features a unified command-line interface (CLI) and a single Docker image, making the installation and usage process smoother.

+Please be aware that the full-text search service is not currently available in this release.

 # Quickstart